NevermoreCY/wenet_nst/examples/aishell/NST/readme.md

 # Introduction
-Our project is based on codes from the WENET framework, we mainly modified "run.sh" in training and inference.
+Our project is based on codes from the WENET framework, we mainly modified the script for "run.sh" and added "executor_nst.py" and "train_nst.py" .
-Due to the large amount of pseudo-label, we divide the unsupervised data into N parts. where N depends on the number of available cpu/gpu in your cluster. we also modify the "wenet/bin/train.py" and "wenet/utils/executor.py" to make it compatible with NST training. we provide a guideline of our noisy student training with cer-Hypo filter strategy using AISHELL-1 as supervised data and WenetSpeech as unsupervised data.
+Due to the large amount of pseudo-label, we divide the unsupervised data into N parts. where N("num_split") depends on the number of available cpu/gpu in your cluster. we provide a guideline of our noisy student training with cer-Hypo filter strategy using AISHELL-1 as supervised data and WenetSpeech as unsupervised data.

 # Guideline

 ## Data preparation:
-To run the guideline, you should download aishell1 and wenetspeech data using script from the "s0" example in wenet.
+To run the guideline, you should download AISHELL1 and WenetSpeech data using script from the "s0" example in wenet.
 We extracted 1khr data from WenetSpeech and data should be prepared and stored in the following format:

-A data.list file contains paths for all the extracted wenetspeech data.
+data.list files contains paths for all the extracted wenetspeech data and AISHELL-1 data.

 For unsupervised data, all the audio data (id.wav) and labels (id.txt which is optional) should be prepared and stored in wav_dir.